-My website writing services – sometimes called content writing – include feedback, marketing advice, editing and webcopywriting.
+My English website writing services – sometimes called content writing – include feedback, marketing advice, editing and webcopywriting.
 Writing website words can be a challenge, can’t it?
 Part of the problem is strategic: how should you position your enterprise?
 Who are you communicating with?
 What will get the customer’s attention?
-I combine over three decades of copywriting experience with my marketing consultancy knowledge (3,000 clients so far).
+I combine over three decades of English copywriting experience with my marketing consultancy knowledge (3,000 clients so far).

 I have been a professional copywriter for many years and my first book was entitled Writing Copy for the Web, which was published by Hodder & Stoughton (I am currently working on a revised version of this book).
 Interestingly, they found me via this website, which goes to show the power of words, doesn’t it?

 First impressions are vital, when a new visitor opens up your website.
 The right headline, a professional design and well written wording creates the right first impression.
 If you love to write and you have a great deal of experience in this area, you have a strategic advantage.
 However, many business owners, marketing professionals, directors and managers feel that they could use some help, when it comes to writing for the web.

 * Understanding the business and what it stands for

 * Creating and using an appropriate voice for your business

 * Finding the right headline for your homepage

 * Positioning your business in the customer’s mind